CEA-MetroCarac/fitspy/doc/user_guide/fitting.rst

 Noise level
 -----------

-After **baseline subtraction**, to avoid spending time in fitting peak models amidst noise, models in the 'noise regions' are disabled.
+After **baseline subtraction**, to avoid spending time in fitting peak models amidst noise, models in the 'noisy regions' are disabled.

 A global noise level associated to each spectrum is first estimated (as the median of the absolute amplitudes of oscillating parts of the spectrum).